ooker777/docs-1/docs/en/Obsidian/index.md

 ## Do ?

 - Read the frontmatter to check the value of a configured `share` key.
-- Send the file (and their embedded image or notes if any) to a GitHub repository
+- Send the file (and their embedded attachments or notes if any) to a GitHub repository

 But the plugin can do a lot more !
 - Convert wikilinks to markdown links (without changing your file)